wp-plugins/keypic/readme.txt

 = Keypic is the Alternative to CAPTCHA =

 If you are looking for a complete Anti Spam Protection and don't want to install plugins based on CAPTCHA technology Keypic is the right choice for you.
-It is also possible to perform a live installation from [wordpress.keypic.com http://wordpress.keypic.com/]

 = Use Keypic Anti Spam Protection for Free and Get Paid =